All Products

 Usage notes

-• The maximum size of a file that can be uploaded in a single operation is 5 GB.
-To upload a file larger than 5 GB, use the multipart upload feature.
+• The maximum size of an object that can be uploaded in a single operation is 5 GB.
+To upload an object larger than 5 GB, use multipart upload.

-• When you upload a file with the same name as an existing file, the existing file is overwritten by default and a 200 OK status code is returned.
-You can set a parameter to prevent overwrites to avoid accidentally overwriting important files.
+• By default, if you upload an object with the same name as an existing object, OSS overwrites the object and returns a 200 OK status code.
+You can set a parameter to prevent overwrites and avoid accidentally overwriting important objects.

-• OSS uses a flat storage structure and does not have directories like a traditional file system.
-You can simulate a folder structure by creating an empty object that ends with a forward slash (/).
+• OSS uses a flat storage structure and lacks the concept of directories found in traditional file systems.
+You can simulate a folder structure by creating an empty object with a name that ends with a forward slash (/).

 Permissions

-An Alibaba Cloud account has full permissions by default.
-However, a Resource Access Management (RAM) user or RAM role under the account has no permissions until they are granted by the Alibaba Cloud account or an administrator using a RAM Policy or a Bucket Policy.
+By default, an Alibaba Cloud account has full permissions.
+By default, a RAM user or RAM role has no permissions.
+An Alibaba Cloud account or an account administrator must grant permissions by using a RAM Policy or a Bucket Policy.

 API